Fosbury Flop Tips To Raise The Crossbar.

 Fosbury Flop – Into The Pit

-Furthermore, your landing should be on the neck but not in a jarring fashion.
-This is because your neck hits the mat while your legs go over your head and rotate you into an all-fours position where your hand and feet are touching the mat together.Embed from Getty Images
+Furthermore, your landing should be on your upper back but not in a jarring fashion.
+This is because your upper back hits the mat while your legs go over your head and rotate you into an all-fours position where your hand and feet are touching the mat together.Embed from Getty Images

 Caution, if you notice a landing another way, it means a part of your J approach is incorrect.